juergenweb/JkPublishPages/README.md

 So there is no the need to add or remove the publishing fields manually to/from each template.

 To enable/disable all checkboxes at once, you can use the toggle link (Un/check all) above the checkboxes.
 A little JavaScript allows to toggle the checking/unchecking of all checkboxes at once.
-This makes it much more easier and comfortable to add the fields to several templates.
+This makes it much easier and comfortable to add the fields to several templates.